GitHub Actions for content exchange

 • file_format: Set this to the translation file format you’re using, such as json.
 Do not provide a leading dot.

-• translations_path: The directory in the project root containing your translation files without leading and trailing slashes (for example, locales).
+• translations_path: One or more directories in the project root containing your translation files without leading and trailing slashes (for example, locales).

 • The full path to the translations is built like this: TRANSLATIONS_PATH/LOCALE/**/**.FILE_FORMAT.
 Check the Translation files section to learn more about files organization.